jordan336/battleship/README.txt

 * State should update torpedo lists when an Agent fires a torpedo
 * Running the tests doesn't work unless ran from battleship/ directory
 * Agent statistics
+* Need a way for Agents to extract information about other Agents from State.
+Right now they need to use agent index and there is no mapping of agent index -> Agent.
+As a result, agent index is hardcoded to 0 in a lot of places.

 Run Game